 This is a guide for friends in Canada who have accepted our invitation to come stay with us.
 It is aimed at those who have never been here before.
 If you have, much of this you will already know.
+But there may be a few things that are new.
+I encourage you to read it in its entirety.
+Let me know if I missed anything.

 There is a reason why Paris is the most visited city in the world – and France is the most visited country in the world.
 They are both a joy to explore and to experience.